Azure-Samples/Speech-Service-Actions-Template/documentation/1-setup.md

 # 1. Setup

-This document shows how to create your GitHub repository, create your Azure resources, and configure the [GitHub Actions](https://help.github.com/en/actions) workflows so you can begin developing Custom Speech models using this template.
+This document shows how to create your GitHub repository from this template, create your Azure resources, and configure the [GitHub Actions](https://help.github.com/en/actions) workflows so you can begin developing Custom Speech models.

 ## Table of contents